What information does the WA need me to provide?

 - The WA is trained to function as an intelligent reader who brings an outsider’s perspective to the paper.
 If WAs are expected to do class readings, attend lectures, or see movies for the class, they cannot provide this perspective.

-- Please understand that each student should be held responsible for correcting his or her own grammatical problems, and that severely entrenched problems may require more help than a WA can provide.
+- Please understand that each student should be held responsible for correcting their own grammatical problems.

 - Please don’t ask the WA to be a grader because this distorts the peer relationship.